mandelshtamd/jb-test-localization/README.md

 # Localization task

-This is an implementation of a payment email localized ro several languages
+This is an implementation of a payment email localized to several languages

 ## Description